Click the scales for TimsLaw.com homeTimsLaw.com

 A website about employment law seemed to be a reasonable alternative to a clinic, for the foreseeable future:

-• First, I knew quite a bit about employment law, since that was the bulk of my practice.
+• First, Tim knew quite a bit about employment law, since that was the bulk of his practice.

 • Second, nearly everyone in Missouri works, so an employment law information website could be a great public service.